-Growing and learning is inevitable in a rich and stimulating environment and the students at Moreton Bay College are part of a unique learning community.
+Growing and learning is inevitable in a rich and stimulating environment and the students at Moreton Bay College are part of a uniquie learning community.

 The teachers in the Primary School at Moreton Bay College have a strong collegial environment and a positive and enthusiastic approach to excellence in teaching and learning.
 As vital partners in the education of the girls, our aim is to have strong and open avenues of communication to ensure staff work together to maximize the learning potential of each individual student.

-The lower secondary curriculum (Years 8-10) is framed around nine learning areas: English, Mathematics, Science, Studies of Society and the Environment, The Arts, Personal Development, Technology, Languages and Business.
+The lower Secondary curriculum (Years 7-10) is framed around nine learning areas: English, Mathematics, Science, Studies of Society and the Environment, The Arts, Personal Development, Technology, Languages and Business.

 In Years 11 and 12, the College offers more than twenty-five Queensland Studies Authority subjects as well as Authority-Registered subjects like Tourism, Fashion, Design Arts and Early Childhood Studies.
 TAFE co-operative programs and school-based traineeships are also available.